AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 * P3_writeup_Antonia.md (this file) summarizing the results
 * Video1.mp4 which shows the car driving autonomously on the first track
 * Video2.mp4 which shows the car driving autonomously on the second track
-* Video3.mp4 which shows the car driving autonomously on the third track

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-dropout does not really work everywhere - after flattening and Dense(100) it works best (most parameters in the model) training data is not really good - I'm not an expert in gaming...
-RGB space works best for me - also tried out other color spaces

-random show works well
-translation also works well

-overfitting
-- dropout
-- clockwise and anti-clockwise
-- limited epochs (maximum 5)
-- 20% validation data

-How was trained?

-Training data from both tracks have been taken.
-- 3 tracks original direction
-- 1 track other direction
-- training of recovery (how to get back to center) - unfortunately I recognized that I also recorded the phase where I drove towards the hard shoulder also which is a silly mistake of course...
-- in the second track 3 curves got a special treatment as I recorded them a couple of times as they made trouble

-2 level
-- first try to find a model with limited data which is able to detect lanes and lane markings correctly
-- train this model using random shadowing and translation

 ####3.
 Submission code is usable and readable